I needed a haircut.

 In spite of that awful experience, I’d still try and go to Korean salons.
 For the record, the salon where I got that treatment, Ark Hair in Polaris Street in Makati, is long gone.
 When I used to live in QC, I’d regularly go to Tony & Jackey.
 I’ve gone to Mr. Shin a couple of times.
 But in spite of the nice staff and the good service, I found myself still looking around.

 I went to Park Jun on a whim once, in desperate need of a new look.
 I used to go there before too, but my old stylist was gone and she got stuck on a rut with me, too, hair style wise.

 It was my first time with this guy, and I asked for a really short cut, or whatever is possible with my hair because I am aware that the shorter it gets, the wilder the curls get.
-We had a bit of a miscomm because it was the shortest hair I’ve ever had and I just wasn’t ready for that.
+We had a bit of a miscommunication because it was the shortest hair I’ve ever had and I freaked out.
 I panicked and felt awful and complained and they gave me a discount for the trouble.

 The catch is, it turned out to be a really great haircut.
 It looked nice.
 I got compliments.
-And then I felt bad again because it turned out that the guy did a good job after all when I complained.
+I felt bad all over again because it turned out that the guy did a good job after all when I made a complaint.
 I haven’t been back in Park Jun since.

 Until last Sunday.
 When I was feeling the symptoms of ‘old hair’ nagging and I was just in Glorietta anyway.
 And because both Macon and J told me that I’m being stupid and that I should just go back there.

 So I did.
 I realized a couple of things.

 This masayang kulot found what could be a favorite salon, at last.
 It doesn’t mean I won’t be trying other salons, but now I have a good idea on what to look for.